Grizzly Bear Tour from Vancouver: Fly to Canada’s First Protected Grizzly Bear Habitat and Return the Same Day

 How to book

-Use the options below to begin your booking or review the waiver and booking terms before reserving your seat.
-The booking button opens our secure online booking system in a new window.
+Use the options below to book your place or review the waiver and booking terms before reserving.
+The booking button opens Aspire Canada Tours’ secure booking system, where you can complete the booking process and make the required payment.

 In a single day, you can reach one of British Columbia’s most remarkable grizzly bear habitats and return to Vancouver with the feeling of having gone somewhere truly rare.

-Read the waiver and booking terms before reserving your seat.
+Read the waiver and booking terms before reserving your place.

 Prefer to speak with us before booking?
 Contact Aspire Canada Tours and we will be pleased to help.

-A deposit of $350 CAD per person is due at the time of booking.
+A deposit of $350 CAD per person is due when you book through our secure booking system.

 Travel insurance recommendation: Appropriate travel insurance is strongly recommended to help protect your payments if your plans change unexpectedly.
 Because this is a charter-based tour with advance supplier commitments, the deposit is non-refundable, and final payment made within 60 days of the tour is also non-refundable.
 Full details are set out in the waiver and booking terms.